triton-lang/triton/docs/triton-c.md

 ## <span style="color:darkred">  Matrix Transposition </span> <a name="matrix-transposition"></a>

-Transpositions are (relatively) hard to efficiently write in CUDA as naive implementations typically suffer from _uncoalesced_ memory operations when writing back the transposed matrix to DRAM.
+Transpositions are (relatively) hard to efficiently write in CUDA because naive implementations typically suffer from _uncoalesced_ memory operations when writing back the transposed matrix to DRAM.
 Of course, this can be fixed by using shared memory as shown [here](https://devblogs.nvidia.com/efficient-matrix-transpose-cuda-cc/), but this comes at the cost of simplicity and -- more importantly -- interferes with auto-tuning.

 ### <span style="color:darkblue"> Compute Kernel </span> <a name="trans-compute-kernel"></a>